The blissdom of boredom

 Before you visit, understand that Living Waters Spa is the only European style clothing optional resort for adults in Desert Hot Springs, California.
 It’s not your typical naturist resort, nor is it a Lifestyle resort – total relaxation is the goal here.

-Built from the bones of the Kismet Lodge, a custom-built 1960’s mineral spring spa, the hotel and pools were given another chance at life more than 10 years ago, thanks to the creative talents of Jeff and Judy Bowman.
-They kept the Andy Warhol flavor of minimalist, zen and stark contrasts alive while honoring their home in the desert with native foliage and an uninterrupted, breathtaking view San Jacinto mountain.
-The result is a sublime space designed for mental and physical relaxation rather than high-end resort-style vacationing – the perfect place to reconnect with your partner.
+Built from the bones of the Kismet Lodge, a custom-built 1960’s mineral spring spa, the hotel and pools were given another chance at life 13 years ago, thanks to the creative talents of Jeff and Judy Bowman.
+They welcomed their 10,000 guest this past spring.
+During the initial restoration, they kept the Andy Warhol flavor of minimalist, zen and stark contrasts alive while honoring their home in the desert with native foliage and an uninterrupted, breathtaking view San Jacinto mountain.
+The result is a sublime space designed for mental and physical relaxation rather than high-end resort-style vacationing – the perfect place to reconnect with your partner or yourself.

 Allow me to share how Living Waters Spa rocked my soul.
 Deeply.